 4. Quid Pro Quo

-Similarly, quid pro quo attacks promise a benefit in exchange for information.
-This benefit usually assumes the form of a service, whereas baiting frequently takes the form of a good.
+Similar to baiting, quid pro quo attacks promise a benefit in exchange for information.
+This benefit usually assumes the form of a service, whereas baiting usually takes the form of a good.

-It is important to note, however, that attackers can use much less sophisticated quid pro quo offers than IT fixes.
-As real world examples have shown, office workers are more than willing to give away their passwords for a cheap pen or even a bar of chocolate.
+It is important to note, however, that attackers can use quid pro quo offers that are far less sophisticated than SSA-themed ruses.
+As earlier attacks have shown, office workers are more than willing to give away their passwords for a cheap pen or even a bar of chocolate.

-In a common type of tailgating attack, a person impersonates a delivery driver and waits outside a building.
-When an employee gains security’s approval and opens their door, the attacker asks that the employee hold the door, thereby gaining access off of someone who is authorized to enter the company.
+Our final social engineering attack type of the day is known as tailgating or “piggybacking.”
+In these types of attacks, someone without the proper authentication follows an authenticated employee into a restricted area.
+The attacker might impersonate a delivery driver and wait outside a building to get things started.
+When an employee gains security’s approval and opens the door, the attacker asks the employee to hold the door, thereby gaining access to the building.

-Tailgating does not work in all corporate settings, such as in larger companies where all persons entering a building are required to swipe a card.
-However, in mid-size enterprises, attackers can strike up conversations with employees and use this show of familiarity to successfully get past the front desk.
+Tailgating does not work in all corporate settings such as large companies whose entrances require the use of a keycard.
+However, in mid-size enterprises, attackers can strike up conversations with employees and use this show of familiarity to get past the front desk.

-In fact, Colin Greenless, a security consultant at Siemens Enterprise Communications, used these same tactics to gain access to several different floors, as well as the data room at an FTSE-listed financial firm.
-He was even able to base himself in a third floor meeting room, out of which he worked for several days.
+In fact, Colin Greenless, a security consultant at Siemens Enterprise Communications, used these tactics to gain access to multiple floors and the data room at an FTSE-listed financial firm.
+He was even able to set up shop in a third floor meeting room and work there for several days.

 Social Engineering Recommendations

-Hackers who engage in social engineering attacks prey off of human psychology and curiosity in order to compromise their targets’ information.
-With this human-centric focus in mind, it is up to users and employees to counter these types of attacks.
+Malicious actors who engage in social engineering attacks prey off of human psychology and curiosity in order to compromise their targets’ information.
+With this human-centric focus in mind, it is up to organizations to help their employees counter these types of attacks.

-Here are a few tips on how users can avoid social engineering schemes:
+Here are a few tips that organizations can incorporate into their security awareness training programs that will help users to avoid social engineering schemes:

 - Do not open any emails from untrusted sources.
-Be sure to contact a friend or family member in person or via phone if you ever receive an email message that seems unlike them in any way.
+Contact a friend or family member in person or by phone if you receive a suspicious email message from them.

 - Do not give offers from strangers the benefit of the doubt.
 If they seem too good to be true, they probably are.